 is scheduled for addition, such as a symbolic link.
 The

-repository stores an svn:special
+repository stores an svn:special object as

 an ordinary file.
 However, when a client sees this property